 Dan Niles is the founder and portfolio manager of Satori Fund, a long-short equity fund that focuses on U.S. technology companies.
 According to the company website, Satori Fund protects capital and generates wealth over extremely stressful market cycles.
 In 2006, the Satori Fund was recognized as the “Best Newcomer” at the MARHedge U.S. Performance Awards.
 So, how much has Niles made from it?

-Recognized by the Wall Street Journal as one of the "Best on the Street," he is also a frequent contributor to CNBC valued for his takes on stock trends.
+Recognized by The Wall Street Journal as one of the "Best on the Street," he's also a frequent contributor to CNBC valued for his takes on stock trends.
 As expected Niles' net worth reflects his talent for building wealth.

 Before founding Satori Fund, Niles was a founding partner of the asset management firm Alpha One Capital Partners, LLC.

 After receiving a bachelor’s degree in systems engineering from Boston University and a master’s degree in electrical engineering from Stanford University, Niles spent a few years working as an engineer for Digital Equipment Corporation.